 - I'm worried about you.

 - I care about you and want to help.

+- Come with me to find someone else to talk to?

-- Let's talk to someone who can help.
+- · Let's talk to someone who can help.

 REFER (or take) the young person for help.
 Do not promise secrecy, and do not worry about being disloyal.
 It is crucial that the person at risk finds adequate services.
 It's important to know the resources in your area so you can help the young person make an appointment or go with them to the facility.